snuids/trafficlights-panel/README.md

 ## V1.6.0 (04/Mar/2023)
  - Added the option to color the traffic light via the trend (last - (previous))
  - Added a serie name transformation option

+## V1.7.0 (10/Mar/2023)
+ - Added the abs option for trend
+ - Added the percentage option for tren